mmbman/Katagiri/zazen-instruction.md

 And your arms go forward a little bit – not too much, like this, not [touching] the side of your body.
 So go a little forward.
 Just like holding raw eggs under your arm: neither crush, nor drop.
 Okay?
 And then very naturally your arms become relaxed.

 Next, in the lower back, push it forward, a little hard, and then [adjust a little].
 This practice is a little hard for you, because you have never done it before.
 So if you do zazen like this, next day you [may] have a sore back.

-*[Tape change.]*

-... you are alive, anyway.
+But you are alive, anyway.
 And you body, your mind is working very normally.
 So don’t worry about this.

 So, push the lower back first, and [adjust a little].
 And straighten your [...] upper back, and your head.
 And keep your neck in parallel with the wall, first.
 And then, without moving your neck, pull your chin in, [so that you] feel like [you’re] pushing the ceiling with the top of the back of your head.
 And then very naturally your back becomes taut.
 Just like sticking a straight stick from the top of your head to the bottom.